-SD VISta is the only certification standard that uses third-party expert auditors to verify that a project advances the global Sustainable Development Goals (SDGs) set forth by the United Nations (UN).
+SD VISta uses third-party expert auditors to verify that a project advances the global Sustainable Development Goals (SDGs) set forth by the United Nations (UN).

 Verified impact data on how projects are working to achieve the SDGs is currently missing–but critical to tracking the progress toward the goals.
 Through transparent documentation, human and natural capital safeguards, and independent third-party assessment, projects demonstrate that their impacts align with the UN SDGs.